 In building a custom home, the same thing happens which is one of the fallacies with using the square foot pricing method as a sales tool where the customer is told that the home is so many dollars a square foot.
 This provides a nice metric but only if the other homes being considered from other builders use exactly the same materials, brands, and components - no difference or variation.
 Otherwise, the numbers can't be compared except from a very superficial level.

 A builder may include a basic front door or one substantially upgraded.
 The windows - while covering the same opening and letting in the same amount of light - can vary tremendously based on the materials they are constructed of and the brand.
 Door hardware, cabinetry, appliances, bath fixtures, flooring, lighting, and other components can vary by grade, style, color, model, finish, and brand - offering essentially the same feature but in many different ways.
 It's a matter of degree.
+Technology is becoming a large part of home building and remodeling, so providing wi-fi, electronic locks and doorbells, temperature adjustment and monitoring, and other services in the home is increasingly expected and requested by the consumer anyway.

 So, in terms of universal design features, a builder or contractor can design the home to incorporate many universal design concepts that are just part of the essential layout.
 Nothing special or extraordinary is being done.
 By using wider hallways (42"-45" versus 36"), bigger doorways (at least 36"), lower window sills, electrical outlets in many rooms that are located higher from the floor, and rocker light switches, nothing really has changed from normal construction except sizes and locations.
 In some cases, this is already being done anyway.
 Where the increased size costs a little bit more, it can be offset in other areas of the home, if desired, to balance the overall cost.